Instacart

 Mehta initially missed the Y Combinator application deadline but secured an investment after using the Instacart app to send a six-pack of beer to a Y Combinator partner 1.
 The company went on to raise over $2.9 billion across 17 funding rounds 2.

-Instacart went public on September 19, 2023, raising $660 million in its IPO on the Nasdaq at $30 per share, valuing the company at approximately $10 billion 3.
+Instacart went public on September 19, 2023, raising $660 million in its IPO on the Nasdaq under the ticker “CART” at $30 per share, valuing the company at approximately $9.9 billion on a fully diluted basis 31415.
+Goldman Sachs and J.P.
+Morgan served as lead book-running managers, with BofA Securities, Barclays, and Citigroup as additional book-runners 1415.
 This was a significant markdown from its peak private valuation of $39 billion in March 2021 4.
 Mehta left the company after it went public 3.

 Instacart is headquartered in San Francisco, California and serves customers across the United States and Canada 1.